open-contracting/software-development-handbook/docs/git/index.rst

    .DS_Store
    *.pyc

-In general, use the repository's ``.gitignore`` file, to not rely on each user having configured global exclusions.
+In general, use the repository's ``.gitignore`` file, to not rely on each user having global exclusions.

 Common excluded paths include: